Things to do in the Huon Valley: Where to Eat, Drink, Stay & Play

 Hike the Hartz Mountains

-The Hartz Mountains National Park is the crown jewel of the Huon Valley with its dramatic peaks, tumbling waterfalls, glacial lakes and colourful wildflowers in the warmer months.
-There are plenty of incredible walks to go on, from the easy stroll to the challenging mountain ascent.
-For an easier hike that will take you under an hour, opt for the Waratah Lookout, Arve Falls or Lake Osborne walks.
-All of them offer maximum payoff in terms of stunning vistas with minimal physical effort from you.
+Hartz Mountains National Park is the crown jewel of the Huon Valley, boasting dramatic peaks, tumbling waterfalls, glacial lakes, and vibrant wildflowers in the warmer months.
+The park offers a range of incredible walks, from leisurely strolls to challenging mountain ascents.
+For an easier hike under an hour, choose the Waratah Lookout, Arve Falls, or Lake Osborne walks—all offering stunning vistas with minimal effort.

 Raminea, Tasmania